Linux Kernel Development

 The kernel panicked!

-Press CTRL+a folloed by x to exit QEMU.
+Press CTRL+a followed by x to exit QEMU.

 This is normal, let's take a look at why it panicked.